cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 — Wikipedia

-I don't relish quoting this paragraph — and especially one so deliriously general.
+I don't relish quoting this paragraph — and especially one so deliriously ambiguous.
 This said, the reality is that exponential functions provide, at a minimum, a unifying framework for deriving the canonical activation and loss functions we've come to know and love.
 To move forward, we simply have to cede that the "mathematical conveniences, on account of some useful algebraic properties, etc." that motivate this "certain form" are not totally heinous nor misguided.

 A distribution belongs to the exponential family if it can be written in the following form: